Ed

 As the candle reveals truths from the darkness, we must all strive to illuminate truths through our honesty.
 Counterintuitively, one must be aware of how literal truths can mislead, and how truth can be served by misdirection at times.

-Honesty is one of the highest of the virtues, and is therefore first in the list.
+Honesty is one of the highest of the virtuous traits, and is therefore first in the list.
 Honesty brings truth, which is necessary for knowledge.
 Knowledge is important for wisdom, progress, and every decision we make in our lives.

 Balance, Justice BALANCE, Justice, Fairness, Equity